elpato-dev/OSINT-compass/README.md

 ## Acknowledgments

+We would like to thank Bellingcat for hosting the exciting hackathon during which the tool was created.
+They provided a lot of valuable feedback and we hope our tool can help with the amazing work they are doing.

 This tool would not be possible wothout the other tools and APIs it is using.
 We are thankful for their contribution to the OSINT community.